- Area: 1615 ft²

-Manufacturers: Antiquário Simonett, By Kamy, Carbono Design, Carlota e Adriana, Casa Franceza, Dalle Piagge, Deca, E-mobília, Firma Casa e Verniz, Flávia Mendes, Gerdau, João Paulo Cobra, Kaiser Idell, Konstantin Grcic, Micasa, Móveis Cimo, Securit, SuperLimão Studio, Sérgio Rodrigues
+Manufacturers: Konstantin Grcic, Antiquário Simonett, By Kamy, Carbono Design, Carlota e Adriana, Casa Franceza, Dalle Piagge, Deca, E-mobília, Firma Casa e Verniz, Flávia Mendes, Gerdau Corsa, João Paulo Cobra, Kaiser Idell, Micasa, Móveis Cimo, Securit, SuperLimão Studio, Sérgio Rodrigues

 Text description provided by the architects.
 An apartment with 160 m² from the 50's in Paulista Avenue, in São Paulo (Brazil) with a lot of history and customers willing to expose all the marks of time.
 SuperLimão's project in the Artacho Jurado's classic Saint Honoré building, won as residents a couple linked to art, architecture and photography and wanted an apartment to receive friends for dinners and get togethers.

 With changing priorities in the way of life from the 1950s to the present day, the passage of service between the kitchen and the social gateway no longer made sense in current family use.
 It was decided to demolish the entire corridor by enlarging the room and unifying the kitchen and the service area, transforming all spaces into social areas.
 The service bathroom turned the toilet and the pantry turned into one of the children's bathrooms.